jflo/lesson-html-2-css-2-level-2-vanity-page-2/README.md

   1. [ ] research part 1

 ### Project details
-  1. Project name:
+  1. Project name: JFLOHMAHGAWD
-  2. Project summary:
+  2. Project summary: Vanity page detailing how awesome (and vain) I am.
-  3. Project coordinator:
+  3. Project coordinator: Justin Florentine
+      4. Stuff to be vain about.
+      5. cool stuff you did
+      6. cool stuff you like
+      7. connections to other cool stuff that shows coolness